-- 1. Reassure the child/adult that s/he is right to report the behaviour - 2.
-Listen carefully and calmly to him/her - 3.
-Keep questions to a minimum and never ask leading questions - 4.
+- 1. Reassure the child/adult that s/he is right to report the behaviour. - 2.
+Listen carefully and calmly to him/her. - 3.
+Keep guestions to a minimum and never ask leading guestions. - 4.
 Do not promise secrecy.
-Inform him/her that you must report your conversation to the LTA Safeguarding Team (and the police in an emergency) because it is in his/her best interest - 5.
+Inform him/her that you must report your conversation to the LTA Safe and Inclusive Tennis Team (and the police in an emergency) because it is in his/her best interest. - 5.
 REPORT IT!
-If someone is in immediate danger call the police (999), otherwise talk to the club Welfare Officer, who will inform the LTA Safeguarding Team as soon as possible.
-Once reported, the Safeguarding Team will work with you to ensure the safety and well-being of the child/ adult at risk - 6.
-Do not permit personal doubt to prevent you from reporting the concern/disclosure - 7.
-Work with the Welfare Officer to make an immediate objective written record of the conversation using the 'Reporting a Concern' form or by using the 'Report a Concern' function on the LTA Website.
+If someone is in immediate danger call the police (999), otherwise talk to the LTA Safe and Inclusive Tennis Team as soon as possible.
+Once reported, the Safe and Inclusive Tennis Team will work with you to ensure the safety and well-being of the child/ adult at risk. - 6.
+Do not permit personal doubt prevent you from reporting the concern/disclosure. - 7.
+Make an immediate objective written record of the conversation using the Reporting a Concern Form.
 Make certain you distinguish between what the person has actually said and the inferences you may have made.
-The report should be sent to the LTA Safeguarding Team within 48 hours of the incident, who will store it safely.
+Your report should be sent to the LTA Safe and Inclusive Tennis Team or the Croquet Association within 24 hours of the incident, who will store it safely.